brefphp/bref/docs/news/01-bref-1.0.md

 };
 ```

-But for months now, you can also create completely typed handler classes instead.
+But for months now, you can also create fully typed handler classes instead.
 This is now documented in the [**Typed PHP Lambda handlers**](/docs/function/handlers.md) page.

 You can now write asynchronous workers to process SQS queues, process uploaded files via S3 events, create decoupled microservices using EventBridge, etc.